-Report that explores the prevalence of HIV/AIDS in rural communities in the U.S. and compares Ryan White providers and services in urban versus rural areas of the country.
-The report also highlights promising methods of collecting data in rural communities through publically available surveillance data.
+Explores the prevalence of HIV/AIDS in rural communities in the U.S. Compares the distribution of Ryan White medical providers and services in urban versus rural areas.
+Highlights methods of data collection in rural communities through publicly available HIV/AIDS surveillance reports.

 Author(s): Vyavaharkar, M., Glover, S., Leonhirth, D., & Probst, J.

 National Center for HIV/AIDS, Viral Hepatitis, STD, and TB

 Prevention (NCHHSTP) Atlas

 Offers an interactive platform allowing the user to download and export current data on several diseases including the number of reported cases and change from previous year.
 For HIV data the metrics cover HIV diagnoses, number of persons living with HIV stage 3 (AIDS), and HIV deaths.

 Organization(s): The Centers for Disease Control and Prevention